 - Address ethical challenges and conflicts through defending a particular position on an ethical issue

-- Complete a scholarly product that allows the learner to increase their understanding of the ethical challenges in their own subspecialty
+- Develop a scholarly product that allows the learner to increase their understanding of the ethical challenges in their own subspecialty

 Director, Center for Bioethics and Medical Humanities